avadhootabhyankar/nextcloud-ts/README.md

 - Connect to your Tailnet
   <br/><img src="./images/tailscale_connected.png" alt="Tailscale Connected" width="50%">

-- In the browser on Computer access Nextcloud Machine using URL similar to below
+- In the browser on Computer access Nextcloud Machine using https://FCDN similar to below

   - It will create a HTTPS certificate first using `Let's Encrypt` so first load will take some time https://nextcloud.taileXXXX.ts.net